polyrand/fastsetup/README.md

 # fastsetup
 > Setup all the things

+Differences with the original fastsetup:

+* Install Docker and docker-compose
+* Install ripgrep, fzf and fail2ban
+* No conda installation (apps should run inside a Docker container)
+* Provides a Caddyfile template to edit manually, not automatically generated/working.

 First, do basic ubuntu configuration, such as updating packages, and turning on auto-updates:

 ```